rjpimentel/lab1/README.md

 1. Defining Variables
 2. Working with Optionals
-3. View Controller Lifecycle + Breakpoints
+3. Linking View Controllers
-4. Using the Debugger
+4. Autolayout Intro

 Each time you finish a problem, open the storyboard, drag the entry point to the next view controller representing the next problem.